 Whale 68: Cleaning and Preparation

-With the whale on the beach, the park soon decided to protect and preserve Whale 68's bones for a future interpretive display.
+Not long after the whale was towed to the beach, the park decided to protect and preserve the skeleton for a future interpretive display.
 Over the next year, park staff and volunteers monitored the decomposing carcass and periodically retrieved bones that came loose or were in danger of being lost.
-The skeleton remained on the beach for 15 months before park staff hired a boat and heavy equipment to transport the bones back to Bartlett Cove.
-This event took place with the help of over a dozen volunteers who laboriously separated and lifted stinky, oily whale bones from the beach to the boat.
+The skeleton remained on the beach for 15 months until park staff hired a boat and heavy equipment to transport the bones back to Bartlett Cove.
+This event took place with the help of over a dozen volunteers who laboriously separated and bundled hundreds of stinky, oily whale bones.

 Park Service Log, October 14, 2002

-Despite all of these efforts, Whale 68's bones could not be cleaned enough on site to satisfy the requirements for an outdoor exhibit.
-They had to be free from oils and odor as not to become an attractant for small rodents and/or large mammals.
-Many of her bones were dry and relatively clean, but others were still dripping with pungent oil.
-Some bones were chipped, others broken, and some were even missing.
-In order to move forward with the project, the park hired a specialist who could clean the bones professionally.
+Despite years of effort with much success, many of Whale 68's bones could not be cleaned enough on site to satisfy the requirements for an outdoor exhibit in Glacier Bay.
+Every bone had to be oil free and odorless so as not to attract small rodents and/or large mammals.
+Many bones needed repair and several vertebrae were missing.
+In order to move forward with the project, the park decided to hire a specialist who could clean and repair the bones professionally.

 Did You Know?